eclipse-iceoryx/iceoryx/QUALITY_DECLARATION.md

 ### Public API Documentation [3.ii]

-The public API is documented in form of Doxygen comments and available as API reference on [iceoryx.io](https://iceoryx.io/).
+The public API is documented in form of Doxygen comments and available as API reference on [iceoryx.io](https://iceoryx.io/). <!--NOLINT explicit link to website-->

 ### License [3.iii]